lab1092/blender-manual_ja/manual/constraints/tracking/track_to.rst

    This constraint uses one target, and is not functional (red state) when it has none.

    Bone
-      When :guilabel:`Target` is an armature, a new field for a bone is displayed.
+      When *Target* is an armature, a new field for a bone is displayed.
    Head/Tail
       When using a bone target, you can choose where along this bone the target point lies.
    Vertex Group
-      When :guilabel:`Target` is a mesh, a new field is display where a vertex group can be selected.
+      When *Target* is a mesh, a new field is display where a vertex group can be selected.

 To
-   The tracking local axis (:guilabel:`Y` by default), i.e. the owner's axis to point at the target.
+   The tracking local axis (*Y* by default), i.e. the owner's axis to point at the target.
    The negative options force the relevant axis to point away from the target.
 Up
-   The "upward-most" local axis (:guilabel:`Z` by default), i.e. the owner's axis to be aligned (as much as possible) with the global Z axis (or target Z axis, when the :guilabel:`Target` button is enabled).
+   The "upward-most" local axis (*Z* by default), i.e. the owner's axis to be aligned (as much as possible) with the global Z axis (or target Z axis, when the *Target* button is enabled).
 Target Z
-   By default, the owner's :guilabel:`Up` axis is (as much as possible) aligned with the global Z axis, during the tracking rotations.
-When this button is enabled, the :guilabel:`Up` axis will be (as much as possible) aligned with the target's local Z axis?
+   By default, the owner's *Up* axis is (as much as possible) aligned with the global Z axis, during the tracking rotations.
+When this button is enabled, the *Up* axis will be (as much as possible) aligned with the target's local Z axis?

 Space